Dear CEO —

 I think this holds me back from making good connections and relating to my current bosses.

-I’ve thought about looking outside the company for other opporunities but, I’m worried that I really don’t have much of a network to rely on and that I would just flounder in the world of anonymous applications.
+I’ve thought about looking outside the company for other opportunities but, I’m worried that I really don’t have much of a network to rely on and that I would just flounder in the world of anonymous applications.

 I’m frustrated, and I’m wondering if you have any advice for me.
 How do I get unstuck?